 Long-term water assets consist of water and water contracts held for future use or sale.
 The water is held at cost, which includes the price paid for the water and the cost to pump and deliver the water from the California aqueduct into the water bank.
-Water is currently held in a water bank on Company land in southern Kern County.
+Water is currently held in a water bank on Company land in southern Kern County and by Tejon-Castac Water District (TCWD) in the Kern Water Bank.
 Company-banked water costs also include costs related to the right to receive additional acre-feet of water in the future from the Antelope Valley East Kern Water Agency, or AVEK.
-The Company has also banked water within an AVEK-owned water bank.

-We have also been purchasing water for future use or sale.
-In 2008, we purchased 8,393 acre-feet of transferable water and in 2009 we purchased an additional 6,393 acre-feet of transferable water, all of which is now stored in the Company's water bank.
 We also have secured State Water Project, or SWP, entitlement under long-term SWP water contracts within the Tulare Lake Basin Water Storage District and the Dudley-Ridge Water District, totaling 3,444 acre-feet of SWP entitlement annually, subject to SWP allocations.
 These contracts extend through 2035 and have been transferred to AVEK for our use in the Antelope Valley.
-In 2013, the Company acquired a contract to purchase water that obligates the Company to purchase 6,693 acre-feet of water each year from the Nickel Family, LLC, or Nickel, a California limited liability company that is located in Kern County.
+In 2013, the Company acquired a contract to purchase water that obligates the Company to purchase 6,693 acre-feet of water each year from Nickel Family, LLC, or Nickel, a California limited liability company that is located in Kern County.